 - Earn a Travel Together Ticket to bring a friend with you for the price of taxes & fees after meeting a spending requirement

 - Get extended warranty protection

-So you’ll need to put $20,000 in spending on your card during the first year to earn all 100,000 British Airways Avios points.
+So you’ll need to put $30,000 in spending on your card during the first year to earn the full 120,000 British Airways Avios points.

-- 3 British Airways Avios points per $1 you spend on British Airways, Iberia, and OpenSkies purchases
+- 3 British Airways Avios points per $1 you spend on British Airways purchases

 - 1 British Airways Avios point per $1 you spend on everything else

-- 1 Travel Together Ticket (your companion flies with you on a British Airways award flight for just the cost of taxes and fees) when you spend $30,000 on purchases in a calendar year
+It also doesn’t have any foreign transaction fees.
+And when you make $30,000 in purchases within a calendar year you’ll get a Travel Together Ticket (your companion flies with you on a British Airways award flight from the US for just the cost of taxes and fees).

 Is the British Airways Card Good Deal?

 As you can see, the Chase British Airways card incentivizes big spenders!
-You’ll earn 100,000 British Airways Avios points for spending a total of $20,000 on purchases in a calendar year, plus a Travel Together Ticket after you spend a total of $30,000 in a calendar year.
+But you can get a Travel Together Ticket after you spend a total of $30,000 in a calendar year.